Amr097/secrets/README.md

     - https://github.com/Amr097/secrets.git

- 2. In your terminal cd to the file location, install these packages `npm i body-parser connect-mongo dotenv ejs express express-session mongodb mongoose mongoose-findorcreate passport passport-facebook passport-google-oauth20 passport-   local-mongoose router session` and run `node index.js` command to start the server at port 3000.
+ 2. In your terminal cd to the file location, install these packages `npm i body-parser connect-mongo dotenv ejs express express-session mongodb mongoose mongoose-findorcreate passport passport-facebook passport-google-oauth20 passport-local-mongoose router session` and run `node index.js` command to start the server at port 3000.

  3. The server should now be running at http://localhost:3000/, you may now navigate the app.